maciejskorski/software_engineering/README.md

 ## Overview

 Materials for my class “Software Engineering” at University of Warsaw, 2023.
-See also [this version](https://maciejskorski.github.io/software_engineering).
+See also [the online version](https://maciejskorski.github.io/software_engineering).

 Goal: working, tested, and documented minimum viable product iterated few times in a team (Scrum).